 I can tell you from my own experience that dyscalculia is for real.
 It can be very frustrating for the child.
 The level and extent of challenges might be different for each child.
 But as a mother you can help him in coping with these challenges by using appropriate strategies.

-A child with dyscalculia can have:
+A child with dyscalculia can have these signs and symptoms:

 - difficulty in understanding measurement, size, and time related concepts,